Does Your Marriage Need a Make Over?

 Marriage Counseling Can Breathe New Life into Your Marriage

-A PACT marriage counseling session is unique from other forms of couples therapy.
-In our sessions, I pay close attention not just to the words that the two of you say, but how you interact with your faces and bodies.
+A PCM marriage counseling session is unique from other forms of couples therapy.
+In our sessions, we pay close attention not just to the words that the two of you say, but how you interact with your faces and bodies.
 Science shows that 93% of our communication is actually non-verbal.
 This means that in order for couples to succeed at communication, each partner must understand how they come across non-verbally.
 The therapy includes working with these face and body cues so you can develop non-verbal communication patterns that are supportive to your relationship.

 In marriage counseling, you and your spouse discover how to: